 Many of our longstanding students at Studio NiaMoves are themselves White Belt trainees.
 Like me, some have even gone on to teach.
-Others simply use what they’ve learned to enrich their own in-class experience.
+Others simply use what they’ve learned to enrich their own in-class experience and their lives.
 Whether you plan to teach or not, or have even taken a Nia class, this is an incredible opportunity to learn what Nia truly is.
 You’ll also learn about your body, and how by moving it you can find joy, create conditioning and heal.
 Nia is so much more than a fitness technique.
 It’s an enriching educational system and lifestyle practice.

 I am the founder of Chakra Body Dance, but in a way, I could almost say that Chakra Body Dance found me, bit by bit.

 What is Chakra Body Dance?
 It’s a practice combining movement and music that allows you, your physical body and your unseen, yet vital energy body to flow through life with greater ease and awareness.
 Chakra is a Sanskrit word meaning wheel or disk.
 From a body perspective, chakras are wheels of swirling, invisible life force energy, seven of which align along the spine from top to bottom.
 It is our life force energy that keeps us feeling vibrant, healthy and alive.